T-3B/rhefo/README.md

 But they are Windows programs, and can be beaten quite easily (in term of compression ratio).\
 Also, their code must be compiled and therefore is more difficult to modify and test.

-The goal of RHEFO is not only to provide an easy way to optimize several file types, but also to allow the user to achieve maximum compression.\
+The goal of RHEFO is not only to provide an easy way to optimize several file types in parallel, but also to allow the user to achieve maximum compression.\
 Some max compression settings need quite a lot of time, thus need a flag to be set (see the output of `rhefo -h`).\
 This script intends to be "easily" editable, and **completely losslessly** (some options allow *lossy* operations on **metadata only**).\
 Please remember that this tool is under active development, and please read the table below in [supported file types](#supported-file-types) to check for possible unsupported stuffs (like metadata).\